heokyeol/Introduction-to-visual-media-programing---Final/README.md

 ```
 - I made many functions, classes and algorithms for game.
   - but I'm embarrassed because there's many inefficient codes
-  - but I'm proud about it works well
+  - but I'm proud about it works